St Anne and St Agnes Church

 St Bartholomew-the-less - 0.2 miles (Historic Church)

-Nearest Accommodation to St Anne and St Agnes:
+Nearest Holiday Cottages to St Anne and St Agnes Church: